 Overview: This is where you go to get your festival wristband which gives you access to the various venues throughout the day, from 12pm until venues closes.
 After-parties are separate to this and require a separate ticket.
 Please look at Clash Finder for the DJ set times and venue closing times.

 Please note: Accreditation takes place outside.
-Our staff scan your ticket, they are not here to ID people, but they will ask to see your COVID documents.
+Our staff scan your ticket, they are not here to ID people.

-RA Ticketing and chosen names policy: RA have an option for you to buy a ticket in your chosen name.
+RA Ticketing and Chosen Names policy: RA has an option for you to buy a ticket in your chosen name.
 We do not assume or presume anyone’s gender or identity.
 We welcome all Queer and Trans bodies to Body Movements.

 Access notes: You can access Hackney Bridge by crossing the bridge closest to No. 90 venue.
 This bridge has a disabled lift on the same side as No. 90.